 An introductory course in digital filtering and applications.
 Introduction to real world signal processing.
 Review of sampling and quantization of signals.
 Introduction to the discrete Fourier transform and its properties.
 The fast Fourier transform.
-Fourier analysis of signals using the discrete Fourier transform.
+Fourier analysis of signals using the discrete

+Fourier transform.
 Structures for discrete-time systems.
 Design and realization of digital filters: finite and infinite impulse response filters.
-DSP applications to communications: decimators and interpolators, estimation, equalization.
-DSP applications to multimedia: DCT and video coding.
+DSP applications in areas such as communications, multimedia, video coding, human computer interaction and medicine.